The Not-So-Pleasing New Face of “Modern”

 Ito’s New Ambition to Go Beyond the “Modern”

 Ito believes that such projects cannot shape our hope/future, nor help us design our own happiness.
 So he is shifting his focus to small, rural and local projects to explore the alternate potential in which economic principals do not dictate everything he does.
 As cities and urban areas have become well-packaged “industrial products,” rural areas are the only place that allow us to step back and re-imagine our philosophy and creed without being involved in or interrupted by the race for economic efficiency.
 As he worked to help the victims of the Tohoku earthquake and tsunami that caused the Fukushima nuclear power plant meltdown in 2011 – most of them were fishermen, farmers and people who lived in small coastal towns for generations embraced by nature – he knows that rural areas still retain locally unique values that are indigenous to the specific geographic formation, micro climate and resources that harnessed unique history that often goes back more than several centuries.
-Ito believes it is critical to preserve those values before they are all gone.
+Ito believes it is critical to preserve those values before they are all wiped out.
 Those values are much more important than futurist-looking buildings with intricate details because they are the foundation of our pride and happiness.

 He has established four critical pillars in re-imagining his architectural philosophy by working in rural areas: